 While a cheaper car will not guarantee lower insurance premiums, there are affordable cars that are also affordable to insure.
 By comparing the top-selling models of 2020, Bankrate found the Subaru Outback to be the cheapest for minimum coverage at only $510 and $1,475 for full coverage.
 Close on its heels is the Honda CR-V at an annual premium of $527 for minimum coverage and $1,366 for comprehensive coverage.
 These sport utility vehicles have been a customer favorite for years due to their seating capacity and fuel efficiency.

 Cars to avoid for cheap insurance

-- High-end, luxury cars
+- High-end luxury cars

-- Sports cars
+- Expensive compact cars

-- Cars with speciality parts
+- Cars with specialty parts

 - Vehicles with low safety ratings